Best Standards And Practices For Investors Day

 Inviting key personnel well in advance is very important so that you can estimate the number of guests.
 As mentioned above, some may choose to access the investor day through webcasting, and hence, a live streaming facility is extremely important.

 What: Defining your activities

 Always keep your audience in mind while planning your event schedule.
 You will have to strike the right balance between what you want to give and what they expect.
-A half-day event is generally more than enough for optimum utilisation of attendees’ time.
-Content given out by the company should be concise and informative.
+A half-day event is generally more than enough for optimum utilization of attendees’ time.
+The content given out by the company should be concise and informative.

 - Start the first presentation on time so that there is no delay for consecutive activities.